stock2shop/connector/readme.md

 # Stock2Shop - PHP Connectors

-The purpose of this repository is to allow you, the 3rd party developer, to create connector code which we can use to synchronize data between Stock2Shop and a channel.
+The purpose of this repository is to allow you, the 3rd party developer, to create connector code which we can use to synchronize data between Stock2Shop and an eCommerce channel.

 ## Overview